foodfight/showz/whats-cookin/episode_19.md

 ## Cookbook Updates
 ## New Cookbooks
+## New Cookbooks

-*N* This week we've got a few new cookbooks to cover.
+**N** This week we've got a few new cookbooks to cover.
 The first are from first-time contributors to the community site!
 Martha Greenberg has published two cookbooks for use with Solaris:

 ### [pkgutil](http://community.opscode.com/cookbooks/pkgutil) v0.0.2 - [marthag](http://community.opscode.com/users/marthag) Martha Greenberg
   * Lightweight resource and provider to manage pkgutil packages for Solaris.
 It will install, remove, or upgrade packages using `pkgutil`